knobi-io/slack-wrapped/README.md

 - It will respond with an ephemeral message (only visible the user) displaying their stats.

 (Note: Several of the messages in app/wrapped.py reference 2024/2025 - modify them as needed.)

+## Got other cool things you'd like to do with your slack workspace?
+Knobi builds custom tools for community platforms like Slack, discord and more.
+Check out at knobi.io